 - Claim submission

 Submit claims following the reimbursement instructions; include all required documentation and your narrative report.
 Grant claims not received within 60 days after the CE event has ended will be cancelled if no extension has been granted.
-It is the responsibility of the grantee to request an extension, if needed, by contacting Anne Yarbrough at email@example.com prior to the deadline.
+It is the responsibility of the grantee to request an extension, if needed, by contacting email@example.com prior to the deadline.
 You may also request replacement copies of your claim documents, should you need them.